tytydraco/yessleep/out/Im_about_to_burn_my_aunts_house_to_the_ground_Because_Im_too_lucky.md

 I guessed *this* was where my cousin couldn't suspend his disbelief.

-"She was wearing this long white dress, and she was covered in scars.
-Vein-like blue-ish scars,” I hissed.
+"She was wearing jeans and a shirt, and she was covered in blue scars."

+I swallowed.
 "Like she'd been struck by lightning."

-"You're seeing things," he whispered after a bout of silence.
+"You're seeing things," Jonas whispered after a bout of silence.

 "What?"

-"It's just trauma, Aris."
+"It's just *trauma*, Aris."

 Jonas’s voice hardened.